spirodonfl/literate-programming/Literate Programming Parser.md

 A zig version is coming so that a standalone binary can be executed without any external dependencies.
 # TODOs

 * Have an option to take all blocks in current md file (they just have to be tagged with one var_name) and spit it all out, in order, to an output file.
-Additionally add a way to order the blocks numerically
+Additionally add a way to order the blocks numerically.
+This way you technically don't need an output file defined in a code block.
+You would still need the name and path of the output file though.
 * What if you need to have the same variable name either in the same markdown file or in two or more different ones and they serve different purposes?
 Ideally, variable names should be unique to the markdown file.
 If you have a variable name used in multiple places, then you should be able to reference a different file to get the variable from.
-For example `{{{ some_block }}}` vs `{{{ relative/path/to/markdown.md:some_block }}}`
+For example `{{{ some_block }}}` vs `{{{ relative/path/to/markdown.md:some_block }}}`.
+By default, show a warning but simply take the last processed code block of duplicate variable names to be the finalized output of that variable.
 * The "Source:" stuff needs to have better referencing.
 For example, what if your MD project/folder is in an ENTIRELY different place than the output folder which actually leads to...
-* Add an option to prefix the output path so you can generate output files in a completely different directory
 * Have options that live inside the "index" or "main" markdown file maybe in a code block so that you don't have to pass in CLI parameters... potentially
 * If the file you're about to output does not match the existing file, get confirmation.
 Note that there's a difference between a change because you changed the markdown file vs a change because someone put code into the output file that is NOT part of your markdown file so you would have to do some kind of comparison between code that exists in the output file and code that doesn't.
 In reality what you really want to know is if the existing output file has code that does not exist in the intended output file and, maybe, if so, first ask for confirmation (or have an override/force option) and then store the removed lines in some kind of backup file to be restored later and pruned after a certain period of time.
 JUST IN CASE
 * Fix newlines at the end of every "block" unless we just keep that for some reason?
+* Add a section about use cases, specifically highlighting when you'd want to use this for an entire codebase or only portions of one and also when you'd want to use this to inject into an existing codebase.
+* Add way to import outside files (entirely or by line-number start/end) either
+	* Into a code block as if it were originally written there (so, in the markdown file)
+	* As a variable so it can be tangled up with other code blocks
+	* Add option to import code into markdown or to only do "ephemeral" import where the code is tangled but not saved in the markdown